smart-wisdom/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writting a script into the file
+Describing what each script is doing